End of Flood Warning - Lake Nipissing shoreline, La Vase River downstream of Lakeshore Dr. and Parks Creek

-A FLOOD WARNING continues for the Lake Nipissing Shoreline, La Vase River downstream of Lakeshore Ave, and Parks Creek.
-The previously issued Watershed Conditions Statement – Flood Outlook has ended.
+This message is to advise that the Flood Warning for the Lake Nipissing Shoreline, La Vase River downstream of Lakeshore Drive, and Parks Creek has ended.

 Current Conditions: